Mail-Order Specialty Drugs: A Guide to Limited Distribution

 Specialty Pharmacy Market Concentration

 Table 4 below summarizes market share and growth.
-(Data sources include Drug Channels Institute, FiercePharma, and trade press.)
-While more recent figures should be obtained as industry reports are published, the overall picture is clear: a few players handle the mail-order specialty volume.
+(Data sources include Drug Channels Institute, FTC reports, and trade press.)
+The overall picture is clear: a few players handle the mail-order specialty volume, though recent regulatory action may reshape these dynamics.

 Patient Cost and Access Implications